-Usually when assisted living communities close there are warning signs.
-Warning signs can include:
+When assisted living communities close there are usually warning signs that can include:

 - Multiple management or ownership changes